txemaotero/large-molecule-pbc-packing/README.md

 The script simply initializes an instance of the `PBCPacking` class with the input parameters and then call its `run_packing` method.
 This class is also documented so if you have any doubt do not hesitate to check it out.

+## Limitations

+In the current version, this tool only allows to generate orthoedric simulation boxes.
+On the other hand, although a box without solvent molecules can be generated at least one large molecule is required.